ownlytics/mcptix/README.md

 3. Is Node.js installed and up to date?
 Epic Tracker requires Node.js 14 or higher.

 ### Can't connect AI assistant
 If your AI assistant can't connect to Epic Tracker:

-1. Make sure Epic Tracker is running with MCP enabled
-2. Check that your MCP configuration is correct
+1. Check that your MCP configuration file is correctly copied to your AI assistant's configuration directory
+2. Verify that the paths in the MCP configuration file are correct
 3. Ensure your AI assistant supports the Model Context Protocol
+4. Make sure the database path is accessible to the MCP server

 ## Command Line Options